citiususc/construe/README.md

 *Construe* is a knowledge-based abductive framework for time series interpretation.
 It provides a knowledge representation model and a set of algorithms for the interpretation of temporal information, implementing a hypothesize-and-test cycle guided by an attentional mechanism.
 The framework is fully described in the following paper:

-T. Teijeiro, P. Félix and J.Presedo: *On the adoption of abductive reasoning for time series interpretation*.
+ - T. Teijeiro, P. Félix and J.Presedo: *On the adoption of abductive reasoning for time series interpretation*.

 In this repository you will find the complete implementation of the data model and the algorithms, as well as a knowledge base for the interpretation of electrocardiogram (ECG) signals, from the basic waveforms (P, QRS, T) to complex rhythm patterns (Atrial fibrillation, Bigeminy, Trigeminy, Ventricular flutter/fibrillation, etc.).
 In addition, we provide some utility scripts to reproduce the interpretation of all the ECG strips shown in the paper, and to allow the interpretation of any ECG record in the MIT-BIH format.

+Recently, we have also included an algorithm for [automatic heartbeat classification on ECG signals](Beat_classification.md), described in the paper:

+ - T. Teijeiro, P. Félix, J.Presedo and D. Castro: *Heartbeat classification using abstract features from the abductive interpretation of the ECG*

 ## Installation